thomas-lud/file-upload-action/README.md

 * `filename`: filename to upload **without** path
 * `qbee_directory`: path to directory in the qbee file manager where the file should be uploaded
 * `local_directory`: path to the local (GitHub) directory in which the file is located - default: ./
+* `run`: set to 0 if the upload action should not be performed (default 1: performing file upload)